Digital Quantum Simulation of Scalar Yukawa Coupling: Introduction

-By first making use of the local charge conservation in this system, which allows us to encode the fermion-antifermion sector of the problem using a single qubit, we subsequently design low-depth quantum circuits that emulate the system dynamics with up to three bosons.
-Furthermore, we implement those circuits as a sequence of quantum gates on state-of-the-art IBM Quantum (IBM Q) hardware, based on quantum processors that rely on the use of controlled-NOT (CNOT) as a representative two-qubit gate.
-Based on the designed circuits, we characterize the system dynamics for several different initial states by computing the expected fermion- and boson numbers at an arbitrary time after the quench on IBM Q. We also provide a benchmark for the results obtained on IBM Q by carrying out a numerically-exact evaluation of the aforementioned quantities on a classical computer.
-We validate our DQS by finding a reasonably good agreement between the two sets of results.
+By first making use of the local charge conservation in the system at hand, which permits a single-qubit encoding of the fermion-antifermion sector of the problem, we design low-depth quantum circuits that emulate the system dynamics with up to three bosons.
+We subsequently implement those circuits on IBM Q hardware~\cite{ibmq}, where CNOT is the representative two-qubit gate.
+We characterize the system dynamics for the initial vacuum state by computing the expected boson numbers and the survival probability of the initial state (the Loschmidt echo)~\cite{Peres:85} at an arbitrary time after the Yukawa-interaction quench.
+In addition, we construct circuits for calculating the energies of the ground- and first-excited states using adiabatic state preparation~\cite{Fock,Albash+Lidar:18}.
+We also provide benchmarks for the obtained results -- in both the post-quench-dynamics- and adiabatic-state-preparation parts of this work -- by carrying out numerically-exact evaluations of the aforementioned quantities on a classical computer.
+Finally, we perform error-mitigation in the form of digital {\em zero-noise extrapolation}~\cite{Temme+:17, Li+Benjamin:17}, showing in this manner that our DQS results are in a good agreement with the numerically-exact classical benchmarks.

-Using sophisticated circuit-optimization techniques, in the one-boson case -- which in our realization corresponds to a two-qubit system -- we demonstrate an example of circuit compression.
-More precisely, we design a constant-depth circuit that contains only two CNOT gates, regardless of the total simulation time.
+Using sophisticated circuit-optimization techniques, in the one-boson case we demonstrate circuit compression, i.e. design a constant-depth circuit that contains only two CNOT gates (regardless of the total simulation time).
 In other words, in this case we find a much more efficient realization than the conventional one in which the circuit depth scales linearly with the number of Trotter steps.
-Such circuit compressions are only possible for certain special types of the system (coupled-qubit) Hamiltonian and have quite recently been discussed in the context of the transverse-field Ising- and $XY$ models by means of Lie-algebraic methods~\cite{Kokcu+:22}, as well as using reflection symmetry and the quantum Yang-Baxter equation~\cite{Peng+:22}.
-The shallow circuits resulting from such compressions have depths that are completely independent of the Trotter-step size and depend only on the number of qubits.
+Such circuit compression is only possible for certain special types of the system (coupled-qubit) Hamiltonian and have quite recently been discussed in the context of the transverse-field Ising-~\cite{Stojanovic+Nauth:22, Stojanovic+Nauth:23} and $XY$~\cite{StojanovicPRL:20} models by means of Lie-algebraic methods~\cite{Kokcu+:22,Peng+:22}.